Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/introduction.rst

 .. note:: Use setenv for csh and export DSPLIB_ROOT=<path> for bash.

-Use the following option in the aiecompiler command to provide the path:
+Use the following options in the aiecompiler command to provide the include paths:

 .. code-block::